-Why Deoriatal – Chandrashila is the best trek to do during Christmas!
+Why Deoriatal – Chandrashila is a great spring trek

 Deoriatal is in itself a gorgeous trek.
 The forest trails and the summit climb are unmatched!
-If you add to this the wintry snowy setting, you will never want to leave this piece of heaven!
-There are three things that are really stunning about the Deoriatal to Chandrashila peak trek.
+If you add to this the soft snow, colourful rhododendrons and the numerous species of birds found here, you will never want to leave this piece of heaven!
+There are three things that are really stunning about the Deoriatal-Chandrashila peak trek.

 As you climb up to Chandrashila, one by one, all the major summits of Western and Eastern Uttarakhand pop into view.
 When we say all, we mean all.
-And as everyone knows, the summits seen from Uttarakhand are the tallest summits of India.
+And as everyone knows, the summits seen from Uttarakhand are the tallest ones in India.
 Nowhere on a trek that is so easily approachable do you get to see all these summits so close.
-Standing on top of Chandrashila summit is a blessing and not an achievement.
+Standing on top of Chandrashila summit is a blessing.

 There are thousands of birds to sight and photograph.
 If there was a birders’ trail, then it has got to be Deoriatal.
 It is often a wonder why people travel to Sikkim, to Goechala, to photograph birds.
 Deoriatal has more birds to show in one day than the entire Goechala trek.
 Click here to see the many birds you can spot on the trail.